 When I started spending hours and nights alone, I found myself drawn once again to classical music.
 Maybe this was in an effort to “work on myself,” as the breakup had left me full of self-doubt.
 I was tired of feeling desperately afraid and anxious all the time.
 I had to be proactive and tackle this thing head on.
 If I wanted to improve myself, what did I wish to learn more about?
 Suddenly, the memory of Sonya playing Clair de Lune became achingly present.
 Remember the last time you were that calm?
 I thought.
 Try that.

-For years classical music has been hailed as having a beneficial impact on brain development.
+Many of us know that music is an influencial factor in many aspects of life and, for years, classical music has been hailed as having a beneficial impact on brain development.
 Parents play Baby Einstein videos for their children in the hopes that exposure to classical music at a young age will have a positive effect on their child’s brain performance.
 In his 1997 book on the power of music, Don Campbell popularized “the Mozart effect,” which refers to how listening to Mozart boosted IQ and improved spatial-temporal reasoning.
 I had heard about these studies but never put too much stock in them.

 A few weeks into the throes of my post-breakup anxiety, finding myself alone in my room with all the time in the world, I decided to go on Spotify and search for classical music.
 I found a compilation of classical greats by the London Philharmonic, “The 50 Greatest Pieces of Classical Music.”
 The first piece was Peer Gynt Suite No.1, Opus 46: Morning Mood, by Grieg.
 It’s such an iconic and familiar piece, I swear I’d heard it before but couldn’t place from where.
 It’s the sound of dawn spreading over an open field-that’s the romantic way to describe it.
 Really, the melody alternates between flute and oboe, almost as if in conversation with each other.
 The two instruments do a call and response until the strings come in as the music swells to a crescendo.
 I leaned back and listened intently, imagining I was going for a walk at dawn in the foothills of the Himalayas, and watching the sun stretch over the mountains.